Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Abstract

 \section{Abstract}

-Spatial intelligence is crucial for vision--language models (VLMs) in the physical world, yet many benchmarks evaluate largely unconstrained scenes where models can exploit 2D shortcuts.
-We introduce \ssibench, a VQA benchmark for spatial reasoning on \emph{constrained manifolds}, built from complex real-world 3D structures whose feasible configurations are tightly governed by geometric, topological, and physical constraints. \ssibench contains 1,000 ranking questions spanning geometric and topological reasoning and requiring a diverse repertoire of compositional spatial operations, such as mental rotation, cross-sectional inference, occlusion reasoning, and force-path reasoning.
-It is created via a fully human-centered pipeline: ten researchers spent over 400 hours curating images, annotating structural components, and designing questions to minimize pixel-level cues.
-Evaluating 31 widely used VLMs reveals a large gap to humans: the best open-source model achieves $22.2\%$ accuracy and the strongest closed-source model reaches $33.6\%$, while humans score $91.6\%$.
-Encouraging models to ``think'' yields only marginal gains, and error analysis points to failures in structural grounding and constraint-consistent 3D reasoning.
+Spatial intelligence is crucial for vision--language models (VLMs), yet many scene-centric benchmarks evaluate unconstrained environments where a single image may admit multiple plausible 3D interpretations.
+We introduce \ssibench, a VQA benchmark for \emph{Structure-Centric Spatial Reasoning (SCSR)} in constraint-governed spaces.
+Built from complex real-world 3D structures, it uses structural constraints from geometry, topology, and physical feasibility to make component relations more determinate from visual evidence.
+The benchmark contains 1,000 ranking questions spanning geometric and topological reasoning, where correct ordering requires resolving all candidate-wise 3D relations, imposing stronger demands on spatial understanding.
+It is created through a fully human-centered pipeline with over 400 researcher-hours of image curation, component annotation, and question design.
+Evaluating 31 VLMs reveals a large gap to humans: the best open-source model achieves $22.2\%$ accuracy and the strongest closed-source model reaches $33.6\%$, while humans score $91.6\%$.
+Further results show that chain-of-thought reasoning brings only marginal gains, and error analysis reveals fundamental limitations in current models' spatial understanding within constraint-governed spaces.
 Project page: \url{https://ssi-bench.github.io}.